TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Types/SubtypeMigration.rst

     :caption: EXT:my_extension/Configuration/Overrides/tt_content.php

-The fields :sql:`pages` and :sql:`recursive` used to be added automatically to plugins when using the now outdated subtype "list-type".
+The fields :sql:`pages` and :sql:`recursive` used to be added automatically to plugins when using the now outdated subtype "list_type".
 Therefore they have to be added manually when doing the migration.

 ..  _migration-subtype-subtypes-excludelist: